-- 1. Planning consent is sought for demolition of the existing buildings (one house and associated outbuildings in garden including garage) and erection of eight dwellings with associated access and parking. - 2.
-The proposals are outline with the following matters to be agreed at this stage; access, appearance, layout and scale.
-Landscaping is reserved for future approval.
+- 1. Outline planning permission is sought for the demolition of the existing buildings (one bungalow and associated outbuildings in garden including garage) and the erection of eight dwellings with associated access and parking. - 2.
+The proposals are submitted in outline and this application seeks approval of the detailed matters of access, appearance, layout and scale at this stage.
+Landscaping is not for detailed consideration under this application but is reserved for later approval, should this outline application be approved.

-- 3. The proposal is to demolish the existing bungalow and erect 4 pairs of semi-detached houses, two to replace the existing bungalow sited slightly forward of existing, and the remaining dwellings to be located within the existing rear garden area, each pair of dwellings will sit behind the previous all facing Southeast towards Foxholes Road. - 4.
-The access onto Foxholes Road will be similar to existing and will run along the southwestern boundary of the site.
-To the front of the site, houses 1 & 2 front onto Foxholes Rd.
-House 2 will have a front garden area and two parking spaces are proposed to the front of house 1.
-Within the site there are two turning/passing areas both of which provide access to parking, which will sit between houses 1 & 2 and 3 & 4, and Houses 5 & 6 and 7 & 8.
-There are 18 parking spaces provided in total. - 5.
-Each house will be three storeys with the top floor contained within the roof.
-The properties are shown constructed in brick and timber cladding with tiled roofs.
+- 3. The proposal is to demolish the existing bungalow and erect 4 pairs of semi-detached houses, two of which would replace the existing bungalow sited, albeit that they would be sited slightly forward of the siting of the existing bungalow, whilst the remaining dwellings would be located within the existing rear garden area with each pair of dwellings sited behind the previous pair. - 4.
+The access onto Foxholes Road would be similar to that which currently exists and would run along the southwestern boundary of the site.
+To the front of the site, Houses 1 & 2 would front onto Foxholes Rd.
+House 2 would have a front garden area whilst two parking spaces are proposed to the front of House 1.
+Within the site there would be two turning/passing areas both of which would provide access to parking areas that would be sited between Houses 1 & 2 and 3 & 4, and Houses 5 & 6 and 7 & 8.
+There would be 18 parking spaces provided in total. - 5.
+Each dwelling would be three storeys with the top floor of accommodation contained within the roof space (2-storey to the eaves level with the second floor accommodation provided within the roof space).
+The properties are shown to be constructed in brick and timber cladding with tiled roofs.